Currently working on aisafety.berlin and a matching tool.

-Happy to connect with people with shared interests.
-Message me with ideas, proposals, feedback, connections or just random thoughts!
+Happy to connect, message me with your ideas, proposals, feedback, connections or just random thoughts!

 Collaborators and funding to accelerate AI safety and AI governance careers, feedback for my work